 - a few dashes of salt

-- garnish: 1/4 cup of Greek yoghurt, hot sauce of your choice (I like Sriracha), dried or fresh ginger to taste
+- garnish: 1/4 cup of Greek yoghurt mixed with hot sauce of your choice (I like Sriracha), dried or fresh ginger to taste (just plain yoghurt is still yummy as well!)

 Precook your sweet potatoes for approximately 1 hour in the oven.
 I throw them in with the skins on (I don't even preheat the oven) and then I wait until I can smell them cooking.
 If they are soft inside when you prick them with a fork, then they're done!